 When it comes to adoption and security, 46% of respondents in the Ponemon study indicated cloud deployment was impeded or slowed because of security concerns.
 The remaining respondents said cloud adoption wasn’t negatively impacted (45%) or were unsure (9%) of the effect.

 As a result of significant security concerns, applications needing continuous uptime are typically not moving to the public cloud.

 How to Ensure Cloud Security Using a Private Cloud

 Fortunately, service providers offer solutions to address cloud security concerns.
 For example, CyrusOne works with companies to set up their own private cloud networks in CyrusOne data centers.
 This private cloud solution provides greater security, more control and increased scalability.

 In addition, CyrusOne developed “The Sky for the Cloud,” an enablement platform for the cloud.
 This solution provides the data center infrastructure or “home” for the cloud in a customized data hall where businesses can run their cloud system.
-It optimizes Power Usage Effectiveness (PUE) and enables fast interconnection to an ecosystem of over two dozen business partners, content providers, networks, carriers, Internet service providers and Ethernet buyers and sellers.
+It optimizes Power Usage Effectiveness (PUE) and enables fast interconnection to an ecosystem of more than 30 business partners, content providers, networks, carriers, Internet service providers and Ethernet buyers and sellers.

 When properly deployed, cloud deployments provide a wide range of benefits.
 In a CyrusOne colocation scenario, companies experience all the benefits of cloud technology, including the highest levels of security, without the risks, expenses and headaches involved in building and managing an on-premise solution.